jordicenzano/brightcove-live-demo-srt-rtmpout-fac/README.md

 ![youtube-my-channel-playback](./pics/youtube-my-channel-playback.png "Youtube my channel playback")

 ## Add the live stream to Facebook live
-It is assumend you have a Facebook account enabled for live streaming.
+It is assumed you have a Facebook account enabled for live streaming.
 - Just click "Live video"
 - Click "connect" and stream key to get the data needed to connect your Brightcove live job, see:
 ![facebook-live-config](./pics/facebook-live-config.png "Facebook live config")